-- The Independent Review Organization is an independent organization that is hired by Medicare.
+• The Independent Review Organization is an independent organization that is hired by Medicare.
 This organization is not connected with us and it is not a government agency.
-This organization is a company chosen by Medicare to review our decisions about your Part D benefits with us. - Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal.
+This organization is a company chosen by Medicare to review our decisions about your Part D benefits with us.

+• Reviewers at the Independent Review Organization will take a careful look at all of the information related to your appeal.
 The organization will tell you its decision in writing and explain the reasons for it.

-Deadlines for "fast" appeal at Level 2
+Deadlines for "fast appeal" at Level 2

-If your health requires it, ask the Independent Review Organization for a "fast appeal."

-- If the review organization agrees to give you a "fast appeal," the review organization must give you an answer to your Level 2 Appeal within 72 hours after it receives your appeal request. - If the Independent Review Organization says yes to part or all of what you requested, we must provide the drug coverage that was approved by the review organization within 24 hours after we receive the decision from the review organization.
+- If your health requires it, ask the Independent Review Organization for a "fast appeal." - If the review organization agrees to give you a "fast appeal," the review organization must give you an answer to your Level 2 Appeal within 72 hours after it receives your appeal request. - If the Independent Review Organization says yes to part or all of what you requested, we must provide the drug coverage that was approved by the review organization within 24 hours after we receive the decision from the review organization.

-Deadlines for "standard" appeal at Level 2
+Deadlines for "standard appeal" at Level 2

-- If you have a standard appeal at Level 2, the review organization must give you an answer to your Level 2 Appeal within 7 calendar days after it receives your appeal. - If the Independent Review Organization says yes to part or all of what you requested - - If the Independent Review Organization approves a request for coverage, we must provide the drug coverage that was approved by the review organization within 72 hours after we receive the decision from the review organization. - If the Independent Review Organization approves a request to pay you back for a drug you already bought, we are required to send payment to you within 30 calendar days after we receive the decision from the review organization.
+- If you have a standard appeal at Level 2, the review organization must give you an answer to your Level 2 Appeal within 7 calendar days after it receives your appeal if it is for a drug you have not received yet.
+If you are requesting that we pay you back for a drug you have already bought, the review organization must give you an answer to your level 2 appeal within 14 calendar days after it receives your request. - If the Independent Review Organization says yes to part or all of what you requested - - If the Independent Review Organization approves a request for coverage, we must provide the drug coverage that was approved by the review organization within 72 hours after we receive the decision from the review organization. - If the Independent Review Organization approves a request to pay you back for a drug you already bought, we are required to send payment to you within 30 calendar days after we receive the decision from the review organization.